 Erickson Fields Farm and Program Manager

-The graph below illustrates the financial resources for programs offered, supported, and managed from the Knox and Lincoln Counties office.
-Each year, Knox and Lincoln Counties’ tax dollars support UMaine Extension with physical office space, support staff salaries, office supplies, equipment, and programming expenses.
+The graph below illustrates the financial resources for programs offered, supported and managed from the Knox & Lincoln Counties office.
+Each year, Knox & Lincoln Counties tax dollars support UMaine Extension with physical office space, support staff salaries, office supplies, equipment and programming expenses.

 Maine Families Home Visiting Program

-- As part of a statewide network of Maine Families Home Visiting Programs, our team of six parent educators provided 1,401 home, virtual and phone visits to 143 families and 154 children, living in Knox, Lincoln and Sagadahoc Counties and the Cumberland Towns of Brunswick, Harpswell, Freeport, Yarmouth, Cumberland and Falmouth.
+- As part of a statewide network of Maine Families Home Visiting Programs, our team of seven parent educators provided 1,437 home, virtual and phone visits to 173 families living in Knox, Lincoln and Sagadahoc Counties and the Cumberland Towns of Brunswick, Harpswell, Freeport, Yarmouth, Cumberland and Falmouth.

 - Using the evidence-based Parents As TeachersTM Model, our team provided research-based information and caring support to fit each family’s needs and concerns, supporting parents in their role as their child’s first and most important teacher.

-- Master Gardeners volunteered from home or worked in isolation during the 2020 growing season.
-They donated produce from their home gardens, and joined food councils and gleaning organizations to support Maine Harvest for Hunger.
-They also wrote articles for Maine Home Garden News, designed pollinator-friendly gardens for public spaces, mentored new gardeners online, conducted gardening classes via Zoom, and answered questions on social media using research-based fact sheets.
-The 2021 Master Gardener Volunteer training will be designed as a state-wide online program.
+- Master Gardeners volunteered following COVID guidelines during the growing season.
+They donated produce from their home gardens, joined food councils, and helped on growing and gleaning teams to support Maine Harvest for Hunger.
+They also wrote articles for Maine Home Garden News, designed pollinator-friendly gardens for public spaces, conducted remote gardening classes for organizations, and answered questions on social media using research-based fact sheets from our Garden & Yard website.

-- The pandemic inspired many to try gardening for the first time.
-UMaine Extension’s state-wide horticulture team developed multiple series of webinars and videos for beginner gardeners.
-The Victory Gardens for Maine series can be found on our Garden and Yard website.
+- The pandemic inspired many to take up gardening.
+UMaine Extension’s state-wide horticulture team developed multiple series of webinars and videos featuring sustainable best practices for beginning and more advanced gardeners.

-- Over 475 client calls to Knox-Lincoln Extension included record requests for soil tests, research-based information about plant diseases, browntail moth and other invasive animal and plant species, and advice about native plants for the Maine Landscape.
+- Over 400 client calls to Knox-Lincoln Extension included requests for soil tests, research-based information about plant diseases, browntail moth and other invasive animal and plant species, and advice about native plants for the Maine Landscape.

 Local Farm Markets

-- We were able to complete the first year of a Northeast Sustainable Agricultural Research and Education (SARE) tarping research project.
+- We were able to complete the second year of a Northeast Sustainable Agricultural Research and Education (SARE) tarping research project.
 Tarping is a practice of interest to many commercial organic vegetable and small fruit growers for weed and soil moisture control.
 University of Maine Cooperative Extension (Knox and Lincoln counties) received funding from the National Pork Board to determine the efficacy of compost to inactivate African Swine Fever virus (ASFv).
 ASFv is a highly contagious disease among pigs.
 Controlling an ASFv outbreak is important to maintain our food supply here in the United States.

 The County Extension Act explains the role of county government in funding local Extension offices.